mgarythomas/mgarythomas.github.io/content/architecture/green_light/green_light.md

 ## Green means go

-The concept of a "green light" often symbolizes permission, progress, and hope.
+The concept of a "green light" often symbolises permission, progress, and hope.
 In project management and organizational contexts, it represents the approval to move forward.
 However, this symbol carries deeper cultural and emotional meanings, especially when viewed through the lens of literature and societal values.
 By exploring these layers, we can better understand the complexities behind the simple act of giving the green light to a project or initiative.

 It is often based on prior experience and a hope for repitition.
 Sometimes it is literally a green field, something not tried before